COVID-19 Symptom: Eyes Pain and Redness

 Overview

 The COVID-19 pandemic has affected people in numerous ways, including through a range of symptoms that can impact the eyes, known collectively as “COVID eyes.”
-A variety of eye symptoms can also occur in patients, including conjunctivitis, watery eyes, light sensitivity, and more.
+Various eye symptoms can also occur in patients, including conjunctivitis, watery eyes, and light sensitivity.

 Maintaining good eye health is essential for overall well-being, and eye symptoms related to COVID-19 can significantly impact daily life.
 This article breaks down the different eye symptoms that can be caused by COVID-19, how long they typically last, their diagnosis, and what can be done to alleviate them.